GispoCoding/eis_toolkit/README.md

 # EIS Toolkit

 Related to EIS Horizon EU project.
 This repository is in early development stage.

 Current contents
 - a bunch of different configuration files
+- instructions on how to contribute to the repository
-- one preprocessing tool (clip raster with polygon)
+- implementation of one preprocessing tool (clip raster with polygon) to act as an example for further development
-- dummy files and functions for testing purposes.
+- dummy files and functions for executing the most tentative tests between different environments

 *This repository only contains source code related to eis_toolkit python package.
 The user interface will be implemented into separate repository.*

+Licensed under the EUPL-1.2-or-later.

 ## Contributing

 If you are contributing by implementing new funcionalities, read the **For developers** section.
 It will guide you to set up a local development environment.
 If you wish to just test the installation of eis_toolkit, follow the **For users** section (note that the currently documented installation process is by no means final).

 *For general contributing guidelines, see [CONTRIBUTING](./CONTRIBUTING.md).*

 ## For developers

 ### Prerequisites

 All contributing developers need git, and a copy of the repository.

 ```console